GSA/digitalgov.gov/content/old-docs/lost-and-found-mapping-page.md

     </td>

     <td style="width: 50%;text-align: left;vertical-align: top">
-      <a title="Checklist of Requirements for Federal Websites and Digital Services" href="https://www.WHATEVER/resources/checklist-of-requirements-for-federal-digital-services/">Checklist of Requirements for Federal Websites and Digital Services</a>
+      <a title="Checklist of Requirements for Federal Websites and Digital Services" href="{{< relref "checklist-of-requirements-for-federal-digital-services.md" >}}">Checklist of Requirements for Federal Websites and Digital Services</a>
     </td>
   </tr>